 What's a Fixture and What Isn't

-You would be amazed to learn what people believe are or are not fixtures.
-For example, many sellers believe any personal item the seller has installed in the home can go with them when they sell, and that's not how it works.
-Not unless it is disclosed up front.
+You would be amazed to learn what people believe are or are not fixtures (also called “component parts” in some states).
+For example, many sellers believe any item they’ve personally installed in the home can go with them when they sell, and that's not how it works—not unless it’s disclosed up-front.

-Say, a new homeowner can't find the atheistic beauty in the ugly and dirt cheap ceiling fan installed by the builder.
+Let’s say a new homeowner can't find the aesthetic beauty in the ugly and dirt-cheap ceiling fan installed by the builder.
 To fix that annoyance, she buys an expensive whisper-quiet ceiling fan with an upgraded finish to match her accent furniture.
 She figures the fan belongs to her and not to the house, so she can take it and install her beloved ceiling fan in her new home.

 If the seller's heart is attached to that ceiling fan, she should remove it and reinstall the ugly ceiling fan before listing her home for sale, because otherwise, her ceiling fan installation remains a fixture.
-Fixtures stay with the house.
+And fixtures?
+They stay with the house.

-5 Things Not Necessarily Included in a Buyer's Purchase Offer
+5 Things Not Usually Included in a Home Purchase

-Refrigerator, Stove or Washer and Dryer: While it might be customary for a seller to leave a refrigerator or stove in the kitchen, it is not required.
-Even though the appliances are large, heavy and difficult to move, if they are not permanently affixed to the property, they are not a fixture and can be removed.
-Refrigerators can be unplugged and removed.
+Refrigerator, Stove, Wine Fridges, Washers, and Dryer: While it might be customary for a seller to leave a refrigerator or stove in the kitchen, it is not required.
+Even though the appliances are large, heavy, and difficult to move, if they are not permanently affixed to the property, they are not a fixture and can be removed.
+Refrigerators (and wine fridges) can be unplugged and removed.
 If there is an automatic icemaker, it is easily detached, and the water system can be turned off by a shut-off valve.

 A seller can shut off the gas valve and remove a gas stove or, in the case of an electric stove, one can simply unplug it.
-An exception is when selling a home with certain types of financing.
-Most lender conditions will call for a stove to be installed.
 A washer and dryer can be easily unplugged and removed as well.
-All of these appliances can be considered personal property.
+All of these appliances are usually considered personal property.

-Fish in the Koi Pond: While the pond itself or water feature is typically a fixture and non-removable, the fish are personal property.
-Many people who raise koi consider the fish as pets.
-Some of the fish will have names, and the sellers will insist the fish have a personality, too.
-Asking the seller to leave a fish could be like asking the seller to give away a child.
+Fish in the Koi Pond: While the pond or water feature itself is typically a fixture and non-removable, the fish are actually personal property.
+Many people who raise koi consider the fish their pets.
+Some of the fish will even have names.

-Above Ground Spa or Swimming Pool: Pundits will argue that a spa is typically attached to an electrical source, which generates heat and pumps the jets, but a free-standing spa can be easily disconnected and removed.
-If it is located in the yard and not inside the house, it is most likely not a fixture and personal property.
-In some instances, sellers might want to leave a spa for the buyer, but if the buyer doesn't want it, the seller may need to remove it.
+Above-Ground Hot Tub or Swimming Pool: Free-standing hot tubs and swimming pools can be easily disconnected and removed.
+If it is located in the yard and not inside the house, it is most likely not a fixture and is personal property.
+In some instances, sellers might want to leave the pool or tub for the buyer (it could help the home command a higher sales price), but if the buyer doesn't want it, the seller may need to remove it.

-Home Theater Systems: In most states, a home theater system—its exterior speakers and television—are considered personal property.
-The brackets, however, could be considered fixtures unless excluded from the purchase contract.
+Home Theater Systems: In most states, a home theater system—including its exterior speakers and television—are considered personal property.
+The brackets and mounts, however, could be considered fixtures unless excluded from the purchase contract.

 The Bottom Line

-If you are a buyer and want to make sure any of these items are included in the purchase offer, make sure they are specifically addressed in the offer.
-If you do not want any of the items, again, make sure to exclude these things from the offer.
-These two simple steps remove any doubt or confusion at closing.
+If you’re a buyer and want to make sure any of the above items are included in your purchase, then address them specifically in your offer.
+If you do not want any of the items (or you’re a seller wanting to keep something you’ve installed in the home), then make sure to note the items as exclusions.
+These two simple steps remove any doubt or confusion at the closing table.